Coppernic/coppernic.github.io-old/os/factory_reset.md

 ### C-One², ID-Platform

 - Core Services,
-- F-Droid Privileged Extension app.
+- CopperApps Privileged Extension app.

 If you have a barcode reader: